History of tennis: Integration

 In 1978 the ILTF Grand Prix and WCT circuits merged.
 However, In 1982, the WCT circuit separated again and created a more complex WCT ranking, similar to the ATP ranking.
 The WCT was not as successful in the 1980s, and the Grand Prix circuit became the primary circuit.
 The Grand Prix's governance was led by the Men's International Professional Tennis Council (also called the Men's Tennis Council).
 The WCT Finals in Dallas continued being held until the end of the 1980s, and then disbanded with the creation of the ATP Tour for 1990.

 The Open Era, the global professional circuit, and television helped tennis spread globally and shed its elitist, anglocentric image.
-In America, since the 1970s, courts have been a common feature of public recreational facilities.
+In the United States, since the 1970s, courts have been a common feature of public recreational facilities.
 Accordingly, in the 1970s, the U.S. Open moved from the private West Side Tennis Club to a public park (the USTA National Tennis Center, Flushing Meadows Park) that is accessible to anyone who buys a ticket.
 About the same time, the ruling body's name changed from the United States Lawn Tennis Association to the United States Tennis Association.